 Oral cancer accounts for most head and neck cancers.
 About 90% of oral cancers are squamous cell carcinomas, where cancer occurs in the thin, flat cells lining the oral cavity.

-Tongue and buccal mucosa are parts of the oral cavity.
-The buccal mucosa is the lining of the back of the lips, cheeks and the part where they touch the teeth.
+The tongue and buccal mucosa are parts of the oral cavity.
+The buccal mucosa is the lining of the back of the lips, cheeks, and the part where they touch the teeth.
 The buccal area plays an important role in bolus formation and preventing food from spilling.
 Cancer can occur when the cells form lesions in the buccal cavity or tongue.

-Tongue and buccal mucosa cancer occur when the cells that make up these parts grow out of control and form tumors or lesions.
-The cancer usually occurs in the squamous cells lining the buccal mucosa and tongue.
+Tongue and buccal mucosa cancer occur when the cells that makeup these parts grow out of control and form tumors or lesions.
+Cancer usually occurs in the squamous cells lining the buccal mucosa and tongue.

 In comparison to other types of cancers, oral cancers occur rarely; they contribute to only three percent of all cancers.

 The exact cause of tongue and buccal mucosa cancer is not known.
-However, there are several factors that can increase the risk of this cancer.
+However, several factors can increase the risk of this cancer.
 Some of these factors include:

-Usually, a pinkish-red sore at the side of the tongue that does not heal overtime is the first sign of squamous cell cancer of the oral tongue.
+Usually, a pinkish-red sore at the side of the tongue that does not heal over time is the first sign of squamous cell carcinoma of the tongue.
 In most cases, this sore may bleed if touched or bitten.

 Other symptoms of tongue cancer include: